Turn tax season into outreach time

 SUMMARY: Tax season is one of the most dreaded times of the year.
 However, using your church resources can make filing friendly and free.

 Setting up a tax clinic at your church is a good way to help your congregation and to draw community members inside your facility.
-Your church can serve as a center of relief as the April 15 Internal Revenue Service deadline approaches.
+Your church can serve as a center of relief as the filing deadline approaches.

 A tax clinic requires planning, preparation and implementation.
 Tax clinics can take many shapes.
 You might enlist the services of members who are trained tax preparers.
 You could also invite a local accounting firm to provide or sponsor a clinic at your church.
 Trained volunteers can also staff the clinic.